Could Rosenstein recuse? Deputy AG's role in question as Trump turns up heat

 On the record, Justice Department spokesman Ian Prior said: "As the Deputy Attorney General has said numerous times, if there comes a time when he needs to recuse, he will.
 However, nothing has changed."

-The recusal question has surfaced before, amid speculation Rosenstein could become part of the Mueller probe given his role in the firing of former FBI Director James Comey.
+The recusal question has surfaced before, amid speculation Rosenstein could become part of the Robert Mueller probe given his role in the firing of former FBI Director James Comey.
 Rosenstein told the Associated Press earlier this month that if that were to happen, he would recuse himself.

 During a June 13 hearing, Rosenstein specifically was asked by Sen. Brian Schatz, D-Hawaii, about the possibility he could have a conflict of interest if he becomes a witness in the probe.